Clint Hill (Secret Service): After the assassination

 In a BBC Today interview, broadcast in December 2010, Hill recalled the assassination and his first visit to Dallas in 1990 since the events of 1963, during which he surveyed the scene of the shooting.
 Asked whether he thought that the President's life might have been saved if things had been done differently, Hill replied that "He [Lee Harvey Oswald] had all the advantages that day.
 We had none.
 And it was a very easy job to accomplish because of the way everything was laid out."

 Hill was interviewed by Brian Lamb on C-SPAN's talk show Q&A in May 2012.

 In April 2012, the book Mrs. Kennedy and Me was published, in which Hill looked back at his career and described his working relationship with Jacqueline Kennedy.
 The same year, Hill was inducted into the Scandinavian-American Hall of Fame, a signature event of the North Dakota-based organization Norsk Høstfest.

 In 2012, Hill was reported to have lived in Alexandria, Virginia, for "many years."

 In November 2013, to coincide with the 50th anniversary of the assassination, Hill's book Five Days in November was published, giving his view of the events.

 In 2016, Hill released Five Presidents: My Extraordinary Journey with Eisenhower, Kennedy, Johnson, Nixon, and Ford, which summarized his entire Secret Service career.

 On October 5, 2018, Hill received the Theodore Roosevelt Rough Rider Award from Doug Burgum, the Governor of North Dakota.
 The award is North Dakota's award for residents and former residents of North Dakota.

 Personal life and death

 Hill was married to his wife Gwen at the time of Kennedy's assassination.
 The couple had two sons.
 In his 2012 interview with Brian Lamb, Hill suggested that he had been divorced or separated from her for several years.
 As of 2013, Hill lived near San Francisco.
 Since 2016, Hill had been in a relationship with his co-author, Lisa McCubbin.
 They were married in December 2021.

 Hill died at his home in Belvedere, California, on February 21, 2025, aged 93.
 The Secret Service said that "Clint's career exemplified the highest ideals of public service...
 We mourn the loss of a respected colleague and a dear friend whose contributions to the agency and the nation will forever be remembered."
+He was laid to rest at Arlington National Cemetery on June 18, 2026.